gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

     clipspacePosition = projectioMatrix * translatedRotatedScaledPosition

 The 2nd way to look at matrices is reading from left to right.
-In that case each matrix changes the *space" respesented by the canvas.
+In that case each matrix changes the *space* respesented by the canvas.
 The canvas starts with representing clipspace (-1 to +1) in each direction.
 Each matrix applied from left to right changes the space represented by the canvas.